 ·Visual clutter—sometimes having stage equipment in the frame works, sometimes it is a distraction

 · Assess how gelled lights alter the look of hair; some patches of hair get lost in the highlights

 ·White fabrics take on unnatural tones and patchy loss of detail

 Looking southwest in the direction of Los Arcos rock formation.
 Pops of peach and pink are starting to reveal in this Mexican sunset.

 Atop La Cruz hill is the lookout tower for Puerto Vallarta, Cerro de La Cruz.

 Photographer or not, who can resist a magnificent sunset over open water and viewed from a high vantage point?
-This is the Pacific Ocean in February.
+This is a Puerto Vallarta view of the Pacific Ocean in February.